Eric White awarded DeLong Book History Prize from SHARP for "Editio Princeps"

 About "Editio Princeps," Harvey Miller Publishers wrote, “Combining close analysis of material clues within the Bibles themselves with fresh documentary discoveries, the book reconstructs the history of each copy in unprecedented depth,” the publisher described, “from its earliest known context through every change of ownership up to the present day.
 Along the way it introduces the colorful cast of proud possessors, crafty booksellers, observant travelers, and scholarly librarians who shaped our understanding of Europe’s first printed book.
 Bringing the ‘biographies’ of all the Gutenberg Bibles together for the first time, this richly illustrated study contextualizes both the historic cultural impact of the 'editio princeps' and its transformation into a world treasure.”

 In his acknowledgements, White expressed deep gratitude to his colleagues at the University.
-For their invaluable help, he thanked Paul Needham, Scheide Librarian; Stephen Ferguson, Acting Associate University Librarian for Rare Books and Special Collections; Darlene Dreyer, Assistant to the Acting Associate University Librarian for Rare Books and Special Collections; Gabriel Swift, Reference Librarian for Special Collections; Squirrel Walsh, Special Collections Assistant for Public Services; and Roel Munoz, Library Digital Imaging Manager.
+For their invaluable help, he thanked Paul Needham, Scheide Librarian; Stephen Ferguson, Acting Associate University Librarian for Special Collections; Darlene Dreyer, Assistant to the Acting Associate University Librarian for Special Collections; Gabriel Swift, Reference Librarian for Special Collections; Squirrel Walsh, Special Collections Assistant for Public Services; and Roel Munoz, Library Digital Imaging Manager.
 Additionally, he thanked the Department of Art and Archaeology, which underwrote "a great deal" of illustration and production through a Barr Ferree Foundation Fund for Publications grant.

 Altogether, White's book was roughly twenty years in the making.
 Although he first thought of writing a book in 2011, his work and research with the Gutenberg Bible dates back to 1997.
 "At Princeton, I experienced enthusiasm and support for my research like I had never experienced elsewhere," White said.
 "I'm truly pleased that the words 'Princeton University Library' are among the first to greet the reader's eyes as they open the book's cover," he said.